The 2022 Anthology Ottawa Rising is now available!

-The theme for OIW's 2022 Anthology is Ottawa Rising, showcasing stories of hope, overcoming adversity, and embracing humanity.
+The theme for OIW's 2022 Anthology was Ottawa Rising, showcasing stories of hope, overcoming adversity, and embracing humanity.
+And did our authors deliver!

 Short Stories for a Long Year (2020)